India, Pakistan Ceasefire Holds After Early Violations

 The "full and immediate" halt to hostilities was unexpectedly announced by US President Donald Trump on social media, who said that it followed a "long night of talks mediated by the United States".

+Trump later praised the leaders of India and Pakistan for understanding that "it was time to stop the current aggression", and also pledging to increase trade "substantially" with both nations.

-Early on Sunday India's foreign secretary said that New Delhi had retaliated after Pakistan's "repeated violations" of the truce.
+But India's foreign secretary said early Sunday that New Delhi had retaliated after Pakistan's "repeated violations" of the truce.

 Pakistan said it "remains committed" to the ceasefire and that its forces were handling violations by India with "responsibility and restraint".